 Our God is a good God.
 He doesn’t tell us to do things that would turn out wrongly for us.
 He always has the best in mind for us.
 The same it is here.
 When we set our minds on the things above, we will reap benefits.
 Godly benefits.

 When our minds are fixed on Jesus, we have peace.
 If there is something I long for in these chaotic modern days, it is peace.
-Peace of mind is a desirable treasure, and exactly that is what God promises when we set our minds on Him.
+Peace of mind is a desirable heavenly treasure, and exactly that is what God promises when we set our minds on Him.

-“You will keep him in perfect peace, whose mind is stayed on You, because he trusts in You.”Isaiah 26:3 (NKJV).
+“You will keep him in perfect peace, whose mind is stayed on You, because he trusts in You.”Isaiah 26:3 (NKJV)

 Besides the treasure called peace, we will receive life when we set our minds on the things above.
 When we are spiritually minded, we open ourselves to receive life and peace.
 Remember, when God gives life, He gives it more abundantly (John 10:10) to live a satisfying life.

-“For to be carnally minded is death, but to be spiritually minded is life and peace.”.Romans 8:6 (NKJV).
+“For to be carnally minded is death, but to be spiritually minded is life and peace.”Romans 8:6 (NKJV)

 Another precious benefit of setting our minds on the things above is light.
 When we fix our eyes on Jesus, His light fills us.

 “Your eye is like a lamp that provides light for your body.
-When your eye is healthy, your whole body is filled with light.”Matthew 6:22 (NLT).
+When your eye is healthy, your whole body is filled with light.”Matthew 6:22 (NLT)

-When we lay off every sin, and every negative and wrong thought, everything that weighs us down, we will receive endurance to run the race.
+When we lay off every sin, and every negative and wrong thought, and everything that weighs us down, we will receive endurance to run the race.
 To run the race of faith and the race of life.
 How do we receive that?
 By keeping our eyes on Jesus, the author and finisher of our faith.

 “Therefore, since we are surrounded by such a huge crowd of witnesses to the life of faith, let us strip off every weight that slows us down, especially the sin that so easily trips us up.
 And let us run with endurance the race God has set before us.
-We do this by keeping our eyes on Jesus, the champion who initiates and perfects our faith.”Hebrews 12:1-2a (NLT).
+We do this by keeping our eyes on Jesus, the champion who initiates and perfects our faith.”Hebrews 12:1-2a (NLT)

 I am grateful for Your Word, that guides me and enables me to run the race of life with endurance.
 I submit my thoughts and feelings to Your Word.
 Lead me and guide me, every day of my life, every second of the day.
 It is only then that I will have peace.

 In Jesus’ Name.
 Amen.